sandbox/benalessio/README

 Welcome

-In this sandbox folder you can find the codes which I used to simulate diffusiophoresis in Turing patterns (Alessio and Gupta, 2023).
+In this section you can find the codes which I used to simulate diffusiophoresis in Turing patterns (Alessio and Gupta, 2023).
 These codes were originally inspired by (and draw heavily from) Basilisk’s Brusselator example where the key difference is the introduction of an advective-diffusive species which is propelled by the chemical gradients.

 A diffusiophoretic colloidal species n can be modeled with an advective-diffusion equation: